 How to Get to Mercado Del Rio La Strada

-One way to get to Mercado Del Rio La Strada is using the Medellín Metro.
-To get there take the Line A metro to the Aguacatala station.
-And the La Strada building where the new gastronomic market is located is about a 20-minute walk from the metro station.
+One way to get to Mercado Del Rio La Strada was using the Medellín Metro.
+To get there you would take the Line A metro to the Aguacatala station.
+And the La Strada building where the gastronomic market was located is about a 20-minute walk from the metro station.

 In addition, there are several bus lines that run along Avenida Poblado that pass by the La Strada building.
 For example, there is a bus from Sabaneta that runs down Avenida Poblado on its way to El Centro.

-Also, many taxi and Uber drivers in the city will know where the La Strada building is located.
+Also, many taxi drivers in the city will know where the La Strada building is located.
 If not, give the driver the below address.

 Address: Carrera 43A #1Sur-150, El Pobaldo, Medellín

 The Bottom Line – Mercado Del Rio La Strada

 Mercado Del Rio La Strada opened on July 13, 2018.
 It was popular when it first opened but apparently business slowly died off and this gastronomic market reported closed in October 2019.
 So, it was only open for about 15 months.